fullermd/ctwm-mirror/README.md

 The following parameters control configuration/installation locations:

 CMAKE_INSTALL_PREFIX
 :       Where paths are based.
 This is a standard cmake var.
+Referred
+        to as `$PREFIX` below.

 ETCDIR
 :       Where ctwm will look for a `system.ctwmrc` to fall back to if it